The Santa Cruz mountains are a cordilleran belt in California where the mesmerizing views are a sight to behold for the eyes.

 Portola State Park is the best option if you want to cherish memories inside a serene redwood orchard.

-Like other Californian places, the Santa Cruz Mountains also conserve their open spaces and preserve nature.
+Like other Californian places, the Santa Cruz Mountains conserve their open spaces and preserve nature.
 The ancient redwood trees here help us realize the wonder of nature.

 3.5.
 Delectable Food and Eateries